voxel51/fiftyone/docs/source/teams/teams_app.rst

 .. note::

    What next?
-Use the :ref:`Teams Python SDK <teams-python-sdk>` to upload new samples, labels, and metadata to your dataset.
+Use the :ref:`Enterprise Python SDK <teams-python-sdk>` to upload new samples, labels, and metadata to your dataset.
 A common approach is to automate this process via :ref:`cloud functions <teams-cloud-functions>`.